What can happen if you don’t get a property survey?

 colourful houses on a street

-Buying a home is a major financial commitment and quite possibly the biggest purchase you will ever make.
-That’s why it’s sensible to protect the investment by consulting the advice of a property expert before signing on the dotted line.
-By spending a relatively small amount on a home survey now, you can rest assured that you’ll be avoiding all sorts of potential problems with the building later down the line.
+Buying a home is one of the biggest financial commitments most people ever make.
+That is exactly why it makes sense to protect the investment by getting expert advice before you sign on the dotted line.
+Spending a relatively small amount on a home survey now can save you from a whole host of potential problems with the building later on.

-Unfortunately, there are still too many homebuyers who consider a professional survey to be not worth the expense.
-In this blog, we thought we would put the record straight, highlighting the risks of not bothering to get a property survey and the huge impact this can have.
+Even so, plenty of homebuyers still view a professional survey as an unnecessary expense.
+In this blog, we wanted to set the record straight by highlighting the real risks of skipping a property survey, and the significant impact this decision can have.

 No expert property advice

-A home survey inspects the property to ensure that any serious issues and building defects such as wet rot or dry rot, roof problems, damp or structural movement are highlighted, enabling you to make an informed decision.
-Independent advice from a qualified building professional with years of experience in the field is essential to help you understand the property asset you are about to commit to.
-What’s more, a surveyor can bring local property expertise and specialist knowledge to the table, such as for surveying historic properties.
-Without this knowledge, you’re on your own, left to your own devices and effectively buying blind and hoping that it will all be fine.
+A home survey assesses the property to ensure that any serious issues and building defects, such as wet rot, dry rot, roof problems, damp or structural movement, are clearly flagged so you can make an informed decision.
+Independent advice from a qualified building professional with years of experience in the field is essential to help you properly understand the asset you are about to commit to.
+A surveyor also brings local market knowledge and specialist expertise, for example when surveying historic properties.
+Without this insight, you are effectively buying blind and hoping for the best.

 A mortgage valuation is not enough

-As we explained in some detail in a recent blog post, there is a big difference between a mortgage valuation and a property survey.
-Crucially, the mortgage valuation is carried out for the lender’s benefit to assess the risk of their loan to you.
-An independent home survey commissioned by yourself has nothing to do with your lender; it is your opportunity to carry out due diligence before you commit to the transaction.
-The object of the exercise is to make you fully aware of any potential defects or structural concerns, enabling you to decide on how to proceed with all the facts at your disposal.
+As we explained in some detail in a previous blog post, there is a meaningful difference between a mortgage valuation and a property survey.
+The mortgage valuation is carried out for the lender’s benefit, purely to assess the risk of their loan to you.
+An independent home survey commissioned by you has nothing to do with the lender; it is your opportunity to carry out proper due diligence before you commit to the transaction.
+The point of the exercise is to make you fully aware of any defects or structural concerns, so you can decide how to proceed with all the facts in front of you.

 No basis for price renegotiation

-Should the survey flag up worrying issues about the property’s condition, a tried and tested strategy is to use the report findings as a negotiating tool, effectively helping to broker the price with the seller.
-A professional survey comprises a detailed record of all the issues and defects identified by way of ‘traffic light’ condition ratings to indicate the urgency and severity of each problem.
-Without reference to an authoritative document to back up your request for a price discount and/or remedial action to deal with a problem with the property, your renegotiation attempts are much less likely to be successful.
+If the survey flags worrying issues about the property’s condition, a well-established strategy is to use the findings as a negotiating tool to help broker a fairer price with the seller.
+A professional survey provides a detailed record of all the issues and defects identified, with ‘traffic light’ condition ratings to indicate the urgency and severity of each problem.
+Without an authoritative document to support your request for a price reduction or remedial action, your renegotiation attempts are far less likely to succeed.

 Greater future expenditure

-An independent home survey carried out by a professional Chartered Surveyor will give you a good understanding of the property asset you are about to buy.
-The report may well alert you to a number of defects that aren’t immediately obvious to the layman.
-Left undealt with or worse, unrecognised, these defects will get worse over time, potentially incurring significant expenditure to put right later down the line.
-This is where a property survey can be worth its weight in gold, saving you literally thousands of pounds in future expenditure.
+An independent home survey carried out by a Chartered Surveyor will give you a thorough understanding of the property you are about to buy.
+The report will often highlight defects that are not immediately obvious to the layperson.
+Left unaddressed, or worse, unnoticed, these defects can get worse over time and lead to significant costs further down the line.
+This is where a property survey can truly be worth its weight in gold, potentially saving you thousands of pounds in future repair bills.

 No peace of mind

-Finally, a property survey delivers valuable peace of mind.
-You can rest assured that our independent assessment of the building you are considering the purchase of gives you all the salient facts to empower you to make a confident, informed judgement, based on the solid advice from a qualified professional.
-Working with RICS Chartered Surveyors such as ourselves at Gowers Surveyors, you really couldn’t be in safer hands.
-If you wish to discuss your next house purchase or want to find out more about our range of surveying services, do please get in touch.
+Finally, a property survey delivers genuine peace of mind.
+Our independent assessment of the building you are considering gives you all the relevant facts, empowering you to make a confident, informed judgement based on solid professional advice.
+Working with RICS Chartered Surveyors like ourselves at Gowers Surveyors, you really could not be in safer hands.
+If you would like to discuss your next house purchase, or find out more about our range of surveying services, please get in touch.

 Contact Us